ishanpm/pulse-ca/examples.md

 ## registerBlock.mc
 Four shift registers stacked atop each other to form a register block, along with an accumulator.
 ## RAM.mc
-Holds up to 64 16-bit values.
+Holds 64 16-bit values.
 Can be extended to hold more.
+## decimalDisplay.mc
+A 16-bit unsigned decimal display.
 ## processor.mc
 The finished microprocessor, with a blank instruction memory.
 ## compute-primes.mc